hannesgregor/go-micro/README.md

  **Ongoing project - Learning what Microservices are and when to use them**

-* Developping loosely coupled, single purpose applications which work together as a distributed applicati
+* Developing loosely coupled, single purpose applications which work together as a distributed applicati

 * Communicate between services using JSON, Remote Procedure Calls, and gRPC